nkolban/jpigpio/README.md

 Using this class, your custom Java code can run either on the Raspberry Pi or on a separate machine as long as there is a network connection (TCP/IP).
 The pigpio function requests are transmitted via sockets to the pigpio supplied demon which is called `pigpiod` which can listen for incoming requests and service them when they arrive.

 ![text](images/Sockets.png)

+## Exception handling
+The pigpio library returns code values which indicate the outcome of a function call.
+In Java, we have the ability to throw exceptions.
+As such, if an error is detected when making a jpigpio method call, an exception of type `PigpioException` is thrown.
+This makes our logic for error handling much cleaner as we do not have to explicitly check the response values for each of the calls.

+Upon catching a PigpioException, we can ask for the error code value with the `getErrorCode()` method.

+Symbolic definitions for each of the potential errors are supplied as statics on the PigpioException class.
+For example:

+     PigpioException.PI_BAD_GPIO

+will have a value of `-3` which is the underlying code for the corresponding pigpio error.

+    try {
+    	// Perform a pigpio function
+    }
+    catch(PigpioException e) {
+    	e.printStackTrace();
+    	if (e.getErrorCode() == PigpioException.PI_BAD_GPIO) {
+    		System.out.println("You supplied a bad pin!");
+    	}
+    }

 ----